tryabin/double-pendulum-fractal/README.md

 # Double Pendulum Fractal
 A program that simulates many double pendulums on the GPU to produce a fractal image.
 Written in Python 3.6, and requires PyCuda, Tkinter, NumPy, and CUDA 8+.
+The double pendulum is modeled as two point masses connected by rigid, massless rods.

 # Usage
 * To create a fractal image, run `src/cuda/gpu/double_pendulum_fractal_interactive.py` or `src/cuda/gpu/double_pendulum_chaos_amount_fractal_interactive.py` from the top directory.
 Images are saved to the "interactive" directory.